lamini-ai/lamini-ai.github.io/docs/input_output_runner.md

 #### `clear_data(self)`

-Clear the data from the question answering model, including loaded documents and question-answer pairs.
+Clear the data from the input-output model, including loaded documents and input-output pairs.

 #### `train(self, verbose: bool = False)`

-Train the question answering model on the loaded data.
+Train the input-output model on the loaded data.
 This function blocks until training is complete.

 Args: